citp/privacy-policy-historical/l/lo/lon/londonexternal.ac.uk.md

 ## Cookies

 Cookies are small data structures used by a website to 'request' information from a client (user), return the information to the web site and then store the information; cookies can be used to obtain personal information e.g. email addresses.
-There are very few instances where the External Programme's website requires the use of Cookies.
+There are a few instances where the External Programme's website requires the use of Cookies, however, personal information isn't stored.

 ##  Web Forms